 Sign up or log in to RapidAPI.

-Click on the Subscribe to Test button and subscribe to a plan of your choice, after which you’ll be able to run the test and import Wayfair data to Google Sheets.
+Click on the Subscribe to Test button and subscribe to a plan of your choice, after which you’ll be able to use the Wayfair API to scrape and import Wayfair data to Google Sheets.

-Click Endpoints to go back to the API Playground.
-On the left is the list of the type of data that can be retrieved.
+Click Endpoints to go back to the Wayfair API documentation.
+On the left is the list of the type of data that can be retrieved with the Wayfair API.

-Click on any one of the headings to uncover the endpoints.
+Click on any one of the headings to expand the endpoints list.
 For example, Product to fetch product details such as price and deals.
 And select the product/search endpoint to search for a specific product and scrape the product details.

-Under Required Parameters, enter the keyword for the products to search for.
+Under Required Parameters, enter the keyword for the products to search for on Wayfair.

 The Optional Parameters are not required but can be used to filter the results and sort them.
 We’ll change the itemsperpage parameter to 10 and leave the rest as they are.